SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not

 |Internet Gig||$89.99 per month||Up to 1 Gbps||Free Internet Modem; Free Security Suite; antivirus software|

-If you find yourself using the internet for several hours a day to talk to friends, family, or to watch TV and movies, and listen to music, then Spectrum’s “Internet” Plan may be perfect for you.
-This is the basic Spectrum Internet plan that they offer at an introductory rate of $49.99 per month plus taxes and fees.
-It offers internet connection speeds up to 200 Mbps (wireless speeds may vary).
-This is perfect for seniors who use the internet to check email and browse the web.
-If you're a big movie buff or want to stay up to date on your favorite shows, this plan offers enough speed to stream on a few devices at once.
+If you find yourself using the Internet for several hours a day to talk to friends, family, or to watch TV and movies, and listen to music, then Spectrum's Internet plan may be perfect for you.
+This is Spectrum's basic plan that they offer at an introductory rate of $49.99 per month plus taxes and fees.
+It offers Internet connection speeds up to 300 Mbps (wireless speeds may vary).
+This is perfect for seniors who use the Internet to check email and browse the web.
+If you're a big movie buff or want to stay up to date on your favorite shows, this plan offers enough speed to stream on several devices at once.
 This plan also provides enough bandwidth for uploading and downloading files and storing photos and videos of family, grandchildren, or vacations.
-Spectrum Internet recommends this plan for 2-3 people, so it is good for couples or individuals who regularly use the internet.

-Another option is Spectrum Internet Ultra plan, starting at $69.99 per month.
-This plan has increased internet speeds up to 400 Mbps (wireless speeds may vary), which is great for seniors who work from home and have to manage large files.
+Another option from Spectrum is its Internet Ultra plan, starting at $69.99 per month.
+This plan has increased Internet speeds up to 500 Mbps (wireless speeds may vary), which is great for seniors who work from home and have to manage large files.
 It is also a good option for seniors who enjoy watching movies or TV shows in HD.
-The Internet Ultra plan provides more than enough support if you connect to the internet on other devices such as a TV, cellular phones, tablets, or voice assistant devices like Alexa.
+The Internet Ultra plan provides more than enough support if you connect to the Internet on other devices such as a TV, cellular phones, tablets, or voice assistant devices like Alexa.
 This is a good option for seniors who take care of grandchildren or have frequent visitors, as the bandwidth on this plan can also host quality gaming and streaming services.